 All books should be returned by the due date.
 Loans are only guaranteed for seven days.
-Students may place a hold request on a book out on loan to another reader.
+Junior Members may place a hold request on a book out on loan to another reader.
 When a hold request is placed, the reader who has the book out on loan will receive an email from the Library with the subject 'Library Recall', notifying them accordingly of the revised due date.
-If a student has an overdue book with a hold request against it, they will not be able to borrow any more books from the Library until they have returned the overdue book.
+If a Junior Member has an overdue book with a hold request against it or a severely overdue book, they will not be able to borrow any more books from the Library until they have returned the overdue book.
 Vacation borrowing begins on Monday of 8th week; vacation-loan books should be returned by Monday of 1st week the following term.